+The wood dancers of the children of the forest are said to have called upon direwolves to fight on their behalf.
 According to Theon Greyjoy, direwolves had not been sighted south of the Wall for two hundred years when Robb Stark finds a dead female direwolf with a litter of six pups on the path between Winterfell and the holdfast where Gared was executed.

 Like common wolves, direwolves can form a magical bond with a warg.